almaan/ScaleSparseCountData/README.md

 Estimates size factors used to scale observed data

-Primarly inspired by Lun.et alls method proposed in
+Primarly inspired by Lun.et al's method proposed in

 "Pooling across cells to normalize single-cell RNA sequencing data with many zero counts"